Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 2

 Deglaze.
-Slowly pour dry white wine into the pan & allow it to reduce for a few minutes.
+Slowly pour dry white wine into the pan and allow it to reduce for a few minutes.
 Why? ⇢ Deglazing plays double duty in this recipe.
 The steam created as the wine hits the bottom of the pan lifts any flavorful browned bits from the bottom, while the aromatic flavors of the wine infuse the mushrooms with tons of flavor as it simmers.

 3